wishaal-khan/sample-calculator/Readme.md

 Some utility methods are contained in `./utils.ts`.
 This file has logic to validate the mathematical expressions, count characters, count operands and other similar logic.

 ##### Components
-There are only 3 UI components used in this application, namely, Calculator, CalculatorButton, and AdditionalResult.
+The following are the main components shown inside the application
-`Calculator` is the main body containing all the buttons.
+- `Calculator` is the main body containing all the buttons.
-`CalculatorButton` displays a button and handles it's UI, plus checks what type of button is being displayed.
+- `CalculatorButton` displays a button and handles it's UI, plus checks what type of button is being displayed.
-`AdditionalResult` is a simple component that is displayed to show any additional message, in this case, PostFix notation of mathematical expression.
+- `AdditionalResult` is a simple component that is displayed to show any additional message, in this case, PostFix notation of mathematical expression.
-`Screen` is a simple component that is the main display of calculator `HistoryItem` displays a single History item that contains expression, its post fix, and result `HistoryContainer` displays list of history.
+- `Screen` is a simple component that is the main display of calculator
+- `HistoryItem` displays a single History item that contains expression, its post fix, and result
+- `HistoryContainer` displays list of history.
 It also displays an information message when nothing is present.